andrewcooke/ParserCombinator.jl/README.md

 efficient than this library could ever be.
 So call out to regexps liberally.
 The `p"..."` syntax makes it easy.

+But don't use regular expressions if you need to backtrack what is being matched.

 Drop stuff you don't need.

 Transform things into containers so that your result has nice types.
 Look at